Skip to main content

 Does my auto insurance cover my travel trailer?

 Your auto insurance liability may extend to a travel trailer while it's being towed, but it won't cover damage to the trailer itself, your belongings inside, or incidents when the trailer is parked or detached.
-You need separate travel trailer insurance for comprehensive protection of the trailer and its contents.
+Separate travel trailer insurance is designed to cover the trailer and its contents, subject to policy terms.

 What is vacation liability coverage?